|

 Almost a year later-on 27 March 1953-the squadron had its last successful tangle with MIGs.
 Sergeant George Hale shot one down and hit another over Sinmak, south east of Pyongyang.
 His wingman, Sergeant David Irlam, had his compass put out of action by enemy fire.
 He limped back to Kimpo air base, using radar direction.
 When he landed he found 112 bullet holes in his aircraft.

-During its three years in Korea, 77 Squadron washing. flew a total of 4836 missions, made up of
+During its three years in Korea, 77 Squadron washing.

 18,872 individual sorties.
 The squadron lost forty-two pilots.
-In return it shot down three MIGs and three other enemy fighters and it destroyed about 3700 buildings, 1500 vehicles
+In return it shot down three

 and sixteen bridges.

-In the three years of the war, RAAF Dakotas carried 100,000 passengers and 13.5 million pounds of freight and mail.
+carried 100,000 passengers and 13.5 million pounds of freight and mail. |

 The End in Sight